-For specific questions regarding the Theatre Admission Process, please contact:
+For Specific questions regarding the Theatre admission process contact:

 The Visual Art major emphasizes the practice of studio art by helping students develop a sensibility and commitment to the hands-on, experiential process of art making.
 Students are exposed to a variety of ideas, methods and materials to promote an expansion of their visual literacy.
 Students are also asked to enter into a critical and analytical investigation of the meaning and practice of studio art.
 All courses supplement studio practice with study of the historical, cultural and philosophical backgrounds of various periods and styles.
 The department also works to have students understand that art is a way to think critically and creatively about the world in which they live.
 The emphasis is on small classes and one-on-one interaction with a diverse, professional faculty.

 Applicants must submit a portfolio of a representative number of works (approximately 10-20 pieces) that embody their own work.
 All submitted work must be the candidate’s original work and not in the Anime or Manga style.
 No modified or altered pieces will be accepted.
 Each piece must include a description of the type of project and/or title, description of mediums, and size and date.
 Images of art works should be submitted via email, on a CD (no more than 200 dpi) or as digital photo images of work in a bound folder.

 Please note if you submit a portfolio via email: we have an allotted space of 1GB reserved for your entire portfolio submission, so be mindful of the size in megabytes of your upload.
 The dimensions (height and width) of your images should be kept to a manageable size to facilitate easier viewing.
 Please do not submit original works.